Creating your first grid

 Then we need to add these operations into our Grid using Actions.

-which influence one row of the grid (one object) like editing or deleting.
+• and item actions which apply to a single row of the grid (one object), such as editing or deleting.

 Your grid is ready to use!